 Rotoscoping

-The simpliest and most pure animations for this project were created in inkscape.
-I converted video to a series of frame, stacked them each on their own later and then started tracing.
+The simplest and most pure animations for this project were created in Inkscape.
+I converted video to a series of frames, stacked them each on their own layer and then started tracing.
 It was time consuming but enjoyable and I really like the results.

 3D Blender + Freestyle

-Freestyle is an amazing blender built in add-on which can generate line art from a 3D scene.
-Tuning the paramters achieve the desired look is an art but the results are impressive.
+Freestyle is an amazing Blender built-in add-on which can generate line art from a 3D scene.
+Tuning the parameters to achieve the desired look is an art but the results are impressive.

 Freehand